mann-brinson/LA_Apartments_Scraper/README.md

 **LOCAL AND REMOTE OPTIONS**

-local - runs the program with the local database, if one is present.
+**local** - runs the program with the local database, if one is present.
 If the local database is not present, you will need to run the program remotely, to generate a local database before the analysis (aka queries) can be completed.

-remote - runs the program after first creating a database from remote web sources within 'neighborhoods_api.py' and 'apartments_scrape.py'.
+**remote** - runs the program after first creating a database from remote web sources within 'neighborhoods_api.py' and 'apartments_scrape.py'.

 **PROGRAM FILES**

-1. 'LA_Apartment_Analysis.py' - calls other program files for database creation, and queries.
+**1. 'LA_Apartment_Analysis.py'** - calls other program files for database creation, and queries.
 Can be run with data pulled locally or remotely.
-2. 'neighborhoods_api.py' - creates the Los Angeles neighborhood db table.
+**2. 'neighborhoods_api.py'** - creates the Los Angeles neighborhood db table.
-3. 'apartments_scrape.py' - creates the Los Angeles apartment db table.
+**3. 'apartments_scrape.py'** - creates the Los Angeles apartment db table.
-4. 'la_apartments.db' - database file that will be created from 3. and 4. above.
+**4. 'la_apartments.db'** - database file that will be created from 3. and 4. above.
 Example db is provided if you immediately want to run the program with local data.
-5. 'queries_from_terminal.py' - runs queries against the db.
-To be used within the terminal only
-6. 'mann_mark.ipynb' - the Jupyter notebook containing answers to questions about the final assignment, and visualizations.
+**5. 'queries_from_terminal.py'** - runs queries against the db.
+To be used within the terminal only **6. 'mann_mark.ipynb'** - the Jupyter notebook containing answers to questions about the final assignment for USC INF 510, and visualizations.
-7. 'queries_final.py' - called from the Jupyter notebook in #6 to see queries from within notebook
-8. 'scatterplots_final.py' - called from the Jupyter notebook in #6 to see scatterplots from within notebook
+**7. 'queries_final.py'** - called from the Jupyter notebook in #6 to see queries from within notebook **8. 'scatterplots_final.py'** - called from the Jupyter notebook in #6 to see scatterplots from within notebook